nerdfiles/Study/typeneuts.md

-# typeneuts, hermeneuts, typeneutics, hermecality, typocology
+# typoneuts, hermeneuts, typoneutics, hermecality, typo(my)cology

 > 15. The secret does not need communication in order to be what it is, to
 > be known and to be an “object” of a rigorous science.
 But communication needs